Yay, I did it! This is the last day of the A-Z Challenge. The culmination: the zenith, if you will.

 "P" is for Passion

 Yes, I've been told the subject of some of my writings is, uh, passionate, but that's not quite where I'm going with this post.
-I looked up passion in the dictionary, and these two definitions really stood out to me: a strong or extravagant fondness, enthusiasm, or desire for anything: a passion for music, OR the object of such a fondness or desire: Accuracy became passion with him.
+I looked up passion in the dictionary, and these two definitions really stood out to me: a strong or extravagant fondness, enthusiasm, or desire for anything: a passion for music, OR the object of such a fondness or desire: Accuracy became a passion with him.

 While we as humans really enjoy telling other people that, "I'm really passionate about ____" to sound interesting (don't lie, you know you've done it), in reality, there are very few things we as individuals feel that strongly about.
 It's rarely our jobs, though we may feel passionate about some aspects of what we do (i.e. helping people).
 Our families, sure.
 But what we really feel passionate about is more likely to be a hobby or interest we've had a love for for years, or even a cause close to your heart.